BhavyaPriyanka/localhelp-docker/README.md

 This repository contains the Dockerfiles and Docker Compose configuration used to build and run the LocalHelp application in a containerized environment.

-This Dockerfile does the following in order:
+Dockerfile does the following in order:

 1. **Creates a build environment** using Maven and Java 21 for the LocalHelp backend.